Private Jets in 2015: The Top 5 BizAv Events that Made News

 5. The HondaJet went into production; Aerion Corp announced plans for its supersonic jet

 In the Business Insider article Honda is About to Start Delivering its Sports Car Private Jet, we learned that the seven-seater “flying sports car” has been FAA certified and en route to owners.
 At the end of the year, Wall Street Journal reported Aerion Corp.’s ‘superfast’ AS2 business jet was moving ahead.
 For just $120 million, the lucky owner will be able to travel 4,750 nautical miles at up to 1.5 times the speed of sound.
 That translates to a 4.5-hour flight from London to New York rather than seven hours.
 The AS2 is expected to be in service in 2023.
 Where can you find a charter jet company that sets standards for safety, service and selection?
 Stratos Jet Charters is proudly obsessed with all three.
 To book a flight, invest in a Jet Card or learn more, call (888) 593-9066 (toll free) or request a quote online.
-Feature image courtesy NBAA.Are you ready to book your Nice and Geneva charter flight yet?
+Feature image courtesy NBAA.Are you ready to book your Nice and Paris charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!